Healthy Homes Assessment Fernhill

 Home Assessments Fernhill for Rental Properties

-There are numerous concerns you should look for when conducting an house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are many things to check in the house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling could be significant for property managers and landlords.
-For professional advice, call today to book your rental properties house assessment.
+The repercussions of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be extremely costly for property managers and landlords.
+For specialist guidance, contact us today to book your rental property home evaluation.

 home assessments for rental properties